 What do we do if it looks like rain?
 WEATHER – If we have to cancel your ride due to weather and we have not completed more than 75% of your ride, we will reschedule your activity, or provide you with a raincheck that is good for 12 months.
 Please call before your ride if you need a weather update at 252-515-9441.
 It often does not rain on Cedar Island when it is raining elsewhere due to the large bodies of water on both sides.
 If it is a mild rain or sprinkling, we will ride.
 WE DO NOT RIDE IF IT IS THUNDERING OR LIGHTNING.

 How do cancellations work?
 CANCELLATIONS – For cancellations made more than 24 hours in advance there is a $10 admin fee charged to your account.
-If you cancel less than 24 hours before the ride, we will charge you a cancellation fee of $100.00.
+If you cancel less than 24 hours before the ride, we will charge you a cancellation fee of the entire price of your ride.
 We often have a waiting list for rides & must charge for no shows or late cancellations.
 Our guides also spend a great deal of time preparing for each ride prior to your arrival as well.
 What are the Outer Banks Wild Horses?
 The Outer Banks Wild Horses are a group of feral Spanish mustangs that live in several islands of the Outer Banks and just south of the Virginia border.
 Many believe these horses are the descendants of shipwrecked horses from hundreds of years ago.

 Where are the Outer Banks Wild Horses?
 Three herds of the Outer Banks Wild Horses live on the multiple islands that are in between the town of Beaufort and Cedar Island, North Carolina.
 These islands are mostly private with no residents and visible on horseback rides through Cedar Island is very remote and isolated.